Home - Vegetables - Miso-Maple Glazed Acorn Squash

 • Cut the squash into thick slices about ½-inch wide.
 Toss them on a sheet pan with olive oil, then roast the squash until tender, about 30 minutes.

-Photo showing a sheet pan lined with parchment paper, with slices of raw acorn squash on top, with dishes of soy sauce and chili flakes in the background.
+Slices of raw acorn squash on a sheet pan lined with parchment paper, with dishes of soy sauce and chili flakes in the background.

 • While the squash is in the oven, slice the mushrooms and cook them in a skillet over medium-high heat with chopped shallot and soy sauce until they’re softened.

-Photo of a sheet pan topped with roasted acorn squash wedges with a pastry brush and small dish of miso glaze.
+Roasted acorn squash wedges on a sheet pan, with a pastry brush and small dish of miso glaze.

 Miso-Glazed Roasted Acorn Squash